 If you use Seller Central, the charges work based on the pay-as-you-go fee.
 For an individual seller, it includes 0.99 cents per item whereas $39.99 for a Professional seller.

 Now talking about Amazon Vendor Central, you might think that it is not going to cost anything because it is Amazon who is buying things from you.

 However, you will be paying the amount later.

 As a vendor, you will pay when Amazon offers you:

 Since Amazon makes use of wholesale pricing for Vendor Central, it generally asks a vendor to pay 4% – 10% to cover slotting and marketing costs.
-Once the sales increase, Amazon might also request for more active account support fee or marketing fee.
+Once the sales increase, Amazon might also request more active account support fees or marketing fees.

 Well, this entirely depends on where you are planning to sell.

 Say, for example, in Europe, you will have to pay VAT taxes.
 Under EU regulations, it is mandatory for Amazon to charge an appropriate VAT fee on monthly basis – even if the seller has not made any sale.